Mbarek Bekkay: Early life

-Mbarek Bekkaï was born on April 18, 1907 in Berkane, in the northeast of Morocco.
-He belonged to the Berber Béni-Snassen tribe.
+Mbarek Bekkaï was born on April 18, 1907, in Berkane, in the northeast of Morocco.
+He belonged to the Berber Beni Iznasen tribal confederation.
+His father was Qaid Embarek Lahbil from the Beni Atiq and his mother belonged to the Ouled Saghir tribe from the Arab Triffa.
+His mother named him after the saint Sidi Ali Bekkay.

 He attended the Military School of Dar El Beida, the present military academy of Meknes, from which he went out to lieutenant and joined the French army.
 He served excellently in World War II and rose to lieutenant colonel rank.

 Career

-In 1939, in response to the Sultan's call, he went to France to participate in the World War II.
-At that time, he was wounded in the leg and subjected to captivity and subsequently transferred to Germany, and as a result of his severe injury to his leg, it was amputated.
+In 1939, in response to Sultan Mohammed V's call, he went to France to participate in World War II.
+At that time, he was wounded in the leg and subjected to captivity and subsequently transferred to Germany.
+As a result of his severe injury to his leg, it was amputated.

-In 1942, he became Caïd in Bni Drar.
+In 1942, he became Qaid in Bni Drar.
 He was retired as 90% war invalid and was appointed captain in 1943.
 He became Pasha of Sefrou in 1944.
 He left active service in the French army in 1946 and was promoted to reserve lieutenant colonel in 1953.

-He is one of the few pashas to have protested in 1953 against the deposition of Sultan Mohammed V, resigning from his post at Sefrou.
+He was one of the few pashas to protest in 1953 against the deposition of Sultan Mohammed V, resigning from his post at Sefrou.
 He writes this telegram: